ugalock/deep-research-api/README.md

+# Python Port of deep-research

+**Note:** This project is a Python implementation of the excellent work done by [@dzhng/deep-research](https://github.com/dzhng/deep-research).
+All core functionality from the original TypeScript repository has been preserved, with some additional user-friendly enhancements for Python developers.
+Full credit for the original design and architecture goes to the original author.

+If you find this Python version useful, please consider starring both this repository and the original.

+Reach out to me on [X/Twitter](https://x.com/kory_kilpatrick) if you have any questions or are using this to build something cool!

-# Deep Research
+## Deep Research

-**Note:** This project started as a mirror of [@dzhng/deep-research](https://github.com/dzhng/deep-research).
-He deserves most of the credit!

 Perform iterative research on any topic using Firecrawl for web scraping and OpenAI for LLM-driven query generation.

 ## How It Works